txrx0101/devopsdao-docs/devopsdao-token-economics.md

 In the near future it will also be possible that Customers hire freelancers for a longer professional engagement based on time spent on the project.

 In every of these transactions, devopsdao collects a 2.5% service.

+# NFT marketplace

+NFT tags, completed Tasks and Project pages can be sold and purchased on dodao.dev NFT marketplace for dodao.dev token or stablecoins.

 # When are service fees due?